 I’m a big fan of books where directors detail their process during the making of a film.
-Anything that talks about the making of a film is something that I try to get my hands on to read.
+Anything that talks about the making of a film are something that I try to get my hands on to read.

-The book details the trials and tribulations of Lee’s journey to get the film made – from initial seed of an idea, through the writing of the screenplay and the eventual shoot and post-production work.
+The book details the trials and tribulations of Lee’s journey to get the film made – from the initial seed of an idea, through the writing of the screenplay and the eventual shoot and post-production work.
 But that’s just where the real fun starts, as a large part of the book is devoted to distribution and securing funding for the film.

 Here’s a great quote from Spike’s book:

 “Don’t think that because you haven’t heard from me for a while that I went to sleep.
 I am still here, like a spirit roaming the night.
 Thirsty, hungry, seldom stopping to rest.” – Spike Lee

 There are, of course, lots of other filmmaking books out there.
 There are also plenty of non-filmmaking books that might help our filmmaking.

 Here are some books by filmmakers that talk about the making of their films:

 Notes on the Cinematographer – Robert Bresson

 The Architecture of Vision: Writings and Interviews on Cinema – Michelangelo Antonioni